-In Jenna's room on the day of her 13th birthday party, there is a framed picture of Madonna on her vanity table, leaned on the mirror.
-When she is 30, she comes across the same photograph, but it is signed.
+In Jenna's room, on the day of her thirteenth birthday party, there is a framed picture of Madonna on her vanity table, leaned on the mirror.
+When she is thirty, she comes across the same photograph, but it is signed.

-The slumber party scene was forced upon Gary Winick at the producers' insistence, over his strenuous objections.
-He felt it cut away from the Jenna/Mark romance, which was the real crux of the film.
-But watching it on the DVD Directors Commentary, he then felt it was one of the best scenes in the movie.
+The slumber party scene was forced upon Director Gary Winick at the producers' insistence, over his strenuous objections.
+He felt it cut away from the Jenna and Matt romance, which was the real crux of the film.
+But watching it on the DVD Director's Commentary, he then felt it was one of the best scenes in the movie.

-The blindfold Jenna is wearing when she is 13 is made out of the same material/pattern as the eye cover she is wearing when she wakes up when she is 30.
+The blindfold Jenna is wearing when she is thirteen, is made out of the same material and pattern as the eye cover she is wearing when she wakes up when she is thirty.
 The blindfold and eye cover were both designed by Cris Notti, an accessories designer based out of Los Angeles.

-The scenes on Jenna's 13th birthday were shot twice with two different wardrobes.
-In the movie trailer young Jenna is wearing a multicolored top and has her hair down but in the movie she is wearing a blue top and her hair is up.
+The scenes on Jenna's thirteenth birthday were shot twice with two different wardrobes.
+In the movie trailer, young Jenna is wearing a multi-colored top, and has her hair down, but in the movie, she is wearing a blue top, and her hair is up.

-As "Editor-in-Chief Richard Kneeland," Andy Serkis announces, "I also strongly suggest we take apart our FOB, overhaul the BOB..."
-In the magazine publishing industry, these acronyms stand for "Front of Book" and "Back of Book" and refer to the short articles placed at the front and back of the magazine.
+When Jenna announces, "I also strongly suggest we take apart our F.O.B., overhaul the B.O.B."
+She's referencing magazine publishing industry acronyms, which stand for "Front of Book" and "Back of Book", and refer to the short articles placed at the front and back of the magazine.

-Young Matt Flamhaff listens to "Burning Down the House" by The Talking Heads at Jenna's 13th birthday party.
-The drummer for the Talking Heads, Chris Frantz, was also a member of his wife's group, "Tom Tom Club" at one point in his career.
-Tom Tom was Lucy Wyman's nickname as a 13-year-old in the movie.
+Young Matt Flamhaff listens to "Burning Down the House" by The Talking Heads at Jenna's thirteenth birthday party.
+The drummer for the Talking Heads, Chris Frantz, was also a member of his wife's group, "Tom Tom Club", at one point in his career.
+Tom Tom was Lucy Wyman's nickname as a thirteen-year-old in the movie.

 Jennifer Garner's first scene was crashing Matt's wedding, one of the last scenes in the movie.
 Jenna was supposed to get to the wedding by hitchhiking, but the writers wanted to do a scene with Jenna and an adult Chris Grandy, so they made him into her cab driver.